MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpair_state.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPair.State

 ## -description

+Gets a value representing the state of this **XboxLiveEndpointPair**.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The current state of the endpoint pair.

 ## -remarks

+The state of an **XboxLiveEndpointPair** can change at any time.
+You should not cache this value, unless you also use the **StateChanged** event to update that cached state when it changes.

 ## -examples